falleng0d/mdx-multi-edit/ARCHITECTURE.md

 ---

-With this design, frontend simply hands the merged string to the backend.
+With this design, the frontend simply hands the merged string to the backend.
 The backend runs one of the above parsers, writes each file, and returns a summary of saved paths or errors.